tigerbeetle/tigerbeetle/docs/reference/transfers.md

 This is a unique identifier for the transaction.

+Values for transfer IDs *may* be reused as values for account IDs.
+You can consider transfers and accounts as separate namespaces.

 As an example, you might generate a UUID to identify each transaction.

 Constraints: